Last updated: 2019-03-09

 If you are permanently banned from the server, you may email a ban appeal to admin [at] minecartrapidtransit.net, keeping in mind the following conditions:

-- You must wait at least 6 months before submitting an appeal.
-Any appeals sent before the 6 months will be rejected automatically.
+- You must wait at least 6 months from the date of the ban before submitting an appeal.
+Any appeals sent before the 6 months are up will be rejected automatically.

-- You will only have one chance to appeal.
+- You will only have one chance to submit a ban appeal.
 Any additional appeals will be rejected automatically.

 - For your ban appeal to be successful, you must thoroughly convince the admins why you should be unbanned.
 Please give this a lot of thought before you submit an appeal.